Best Tips For Maintaining A Healthy Work Life

 21. Make An Investment In Your Connections

 A lack of good connections doubles the chance of dying prematurely from any cause.
 That's almost as bad as smoking 15 cigarettes per day.
-Solid ties and social support, on the other hand, may enhance health and lengthen life.
+On the other hand, solid ties and social support may enhance health and lengthen life.

 Make time to nurture the connections that are important to you.
-If you've taken the steps to disconnect, you'll be able to focus more on the people with whom you spend your time.
+If you've taken steps to disconnect, you can focus more on the people you spend your time with.

 22. Make Time For Your Family In Your Schedule